sickboydroid/90-days-DSA-Challange/dsa/JavaConcepts.md

 - In Collections
 - for loop uses index and enhanced for loop uses iterator are both external loop
 - For each method is an internal loop
-- Recenives an object of Consumer functional interface
+- Receives an object of Consumer functional interface
   - Consumer has a generic method accept(T t)

 ```java